JoeyyScott/general-gielinor-game/README.md

 ### Media

+#### Images

 + The pictures used in this site (in questions and answers) were primarily taken from the official [RuneScape Wiki](https://runescape.wiki/).
 + The Jagex logo was taking from the Wikipedia page for them [here](https://en.wikipedia.org/wiki/Jagex/).
++ The globe picture used in the map.png image was taken from [here](https://www.pngwing.com/en/free-png-ysfan).

+#### Sounds

++ The correct answer sound was taken from the official RuneScape wikipedia page for Combat Level up [here](https://runescape.wiki/w/Combat_level).
++ The incorrect answer sound was taken from [this website](https://www.myinstants.com/instant/runescape-death-tune-21319/).
++ The background music was taken from the official RuneScape wikipedia page for 2004 login screen music [here](https://runescape.wiki/w/Scape_Original).

 ### Acknowledgments